Brainz22/useful_notes/TOOLLIPonCMSSW.md

    ```bash
    git cherry-pick f0eb9b9
    ```
-* Continue to add the `TOoLLiP` and other folders upto just before `scram b -j8` in the previous section because we need a new extra repo before running `scram b`.
+* Continue to add the `TOoLLiP` and other folders upto just before `scram b -j8`.
+Once the folders are added, run `scram b -j8`.